Search for celebrities on Ancestry.com!Sister Mary Henry

 Mr. Larson was born in Sweden and came to the United States at age 18.
 He arrived in Mayfield (South Palo Alto) to stay with Swedish friends.

 Mr. Larson worked many jobs, from unloading freight trains to building highways.
 One project he was involved in was the building of Hoover Tower at Stanford University.
 He watched the Golden Gate Bridge being built and was a spectator at the last lynching in California in San Jose, say family members.
-He married his wife Doris in 1934.
+He marriage his wife Doris in 1934.

 In 1946 Mr. Larson opened a garage repair shop and gas station named Larson and Hahn on Willow Road in Menlo Park.
 He operated the garage until Peninsula Building Materials purchased his equipment and made him their head mechanic.